karanpratapsingh/learn-go/README.md

 ### Multi dimensional

-All the arrays that we created so far are one dimensional.
+All the arrays that we created so far are one-dimensional.
 We can also create multi-dimensional arrays in Go.

 Let's take a look at an example: